Investment DAOs: How To Decentralize Venture Capital

 “Syndicate is revolutionizing investing by changing how communities and capital work together through accessible, effortless, and social web3 technologies.”

-That’s Syndicate’s key phrase and we like how it captures the crucial points of an investment DAO: It’s accessible, effortless, and it puts communities at the core of projects.
+That’s Syndicate’s key phrase and how likable it captures the crucial points of an investment DAO is clear.
+It’s accessible, effortless, and it puts communities at the core of projects.

 Syndicate is focused on making the complex-sounding process of setting up a blockchain based entity easy.
 The platform provides ready to go investment DAO templates that anyone can use to form Investment Clubs.
 These are basically DAOs that can be created in a matter of minutes using an Ethereum wallet as the foundation.
 It’s user-friendly with a neat UX design, but it has some amazing functionality that enables a pretty powerful DAO to be created.
 Your wallet becomes the DAO on which all things rest; deposits, community management, legal signing.
 All together, without the complexity of building it.

-Syndicate DAO makes it easy for investors to pool money and invest in a project, and allows you to manage both the on-chain and off-chain processes of your new DAO easily.
+Syndicate DAO makes it easy for investors to pool money and invest in a project.
+Allowing you to manage both the on-chain and off-chain processes of your new DAO easily.

 On the legal side, the platform has recently received support from Doola, a company that helps web2 and web3 entrepreneurs easily set up an LLC, C Corp, or DAO LLC in the U.S. This makes it easy for the DAOs to create the necessary legal documentation for the business.

-Long-term, Syndicate also aims to be a community hub, making it easy for new members to find DAOs they support and join them easily, and enabling the DAOs themselves to gain access to people who support their core idea.
+Long-term, Syndicate also aims to be a community hub.
+Making it easy for new members to find DAOs they support and join them easily.
+Enabling the DAOs themselves to gain access to people who support their core idea.

 Keep on learning!
 Check out our School of Block episode all about DAOs to understand more about how these organizations are changing everything.